AlinaBrode/am_lang/docs/plans.md

   * what are the best practices to attribute different topics in telegram channel?
 * create a new page with trusted drivers
 * different path for ru and en languages, put different pathes into file for site traversing
+* tip jar with russian card and boosty
+* edit picture with boar and make transparent background